-The ownership details of a property at any given point of time is mentioned in the register of the sub-registrar.
+The ownership details of a property at any given point in time are mentioned in the register of the sub-registrar.
 This serves as the primary proof of title and helps ascertain whether the person claiming to be the lawful owner of the property is indeed the registered owner.

 The Mother deed is the primary document that enabled the earliest recorded transfer of the property in question.
-It is especially of importance in a sale of individual plots divided from a bigger piece of land.
+It is especially important in the sale of individual plots divided from a bigger piece of land.
 The mother deed can explain the channels through which the property titles flowed to the present seller.

-If the plot used to be part of an agricultural land, it needs to be converted into a residential land in order to validate construction of residential buildings on it.
+If the plot used to be part of agricultural land, it needs to be converted into residential land in order to validate the construction of residential buildings on it.
 The lack of conversion may result in the demolition of properties by the government.

 If you are planning to purchase a house in an urban locality, it is necessary that the house plan has been approved by the municipal authorities.
 If there is any violation in terms of structures, they stand a chance of getting demolished along with the entire building if the violations are serious.